Di

 D

 "Hortator" is not a name but a title.
-It is a Latin noun meaning "inciter" or "one who arouses" [...]
+It is a Latin noun meaning "inciter" or "one who arouses" and [...]

 D